PhotoKevin/BlackRockCityFakeWiFi/README.md

 - Now go to the Library Manager (left column, third icon from the top) and install
     - ArduionJson by Benoit Blanchon.
 7.0.4
-    - ESPAsyncWebSrv by dvarrel 1.2.7
+    - ESP Async WebServer by me-no-dev 3.0.6
-    - AsyncTCP by dvarrel - Should be auto installed by above
+    - AsyncTCP by me-no-dev 3.1.4
-    - ESPAsyncTCP by dvarrel - Should be auto installed by above
+    - ESPAsyncTCP by dvarrel 1.2.4
     - U8g2 by oliver.
 2.34.22 - If using one of the boards with an OLED display.

 - Plug your ESP board into a USB port.